juliensalinas/torrengo/README.md

 * given that The Pirate Bay urls are changing quite often, this program concurrently launches a search on all The Pirate Bay urls found on <https://proxybay.bz> and retrieves torrents from the fastest response (the returned url is also checked in-depth because some proxies sometimes return a page with no error but the page actually does not have any result)
 * torrent file search and download on <http://torrentdownloads.me> and <http://www.yggtorrent.gg> is protected by Cloudflare, so this program bypasses the protection by answering Cloudflare's Javascript challenges
 * <http://www.yggtorrent.gg> can be searched freely, but an account is needed to download the torrent file, so the program authenticates the user before downloading the torrent file
-* downloaded torrents can be launched in Deluge or QBittorrent
+* downloaded torrents can be launched in Deluge, QBittorrent, or Transmission
 * a timeout can be set so long-running requests are ignored

 Current supported sources are the following: